 The Grable Foundation

-The Greater Pittsburgh Small Arts Organization Capitalization Pilot program (a partnership of The Benedum Foundation, The Benter Foundation, The Heinz Endowments, The McCune Foundation, and The Pittsburgh Foundation)
+The Greater Pittsburgh Small Arts Capitalization program, a partnership of The Claude Worthington Benedum Foundation, The Benter Foundation, The Heinz Endowments, and The Pittsburgh Foundation

 The Heinz Endowments